-- If the UE's Time Synchronization Subscription data contains periods of authorized start and stop times, the TSCTSF checks whether the AF requested temporal validity condition satisfies (i.e. within) any of the periods of authorized start and stop times.
+- If the UE's Time Synchronization Subscription data contains period of authorized start and stop time, the TSCTSF checks whether the AF requested temporal validity condition satisfies (i.e. is within) the period of authorized start and stop time.
+If such period is found, the TSCTSF uses the start and stop times of the AF request.

+- If the AF request is authorized, the TSCTSF proceeds as specified in clause 5.27.1.8 and TS 23.502 [3].
+Otherwise, the TSCTSF rejects the AF request.

 - The TSCTSF retrieves the Time Synchronization Subscription data from the UDM when it receives notification from the PCF that a UE has established a PDU Session that is potentially impacted by (g)PTP-based time synchronization service: